-NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held at the offices of the Corporation at 100 York Boulevard, Suite 550, Richmond Hill, Ontario, L4B 1J8 on June 11, 2019, at 10:30 a.m.
+NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held at the offices of the Corporation at 100 York Boulevard, Suite 550, Richmond Hill, Ontario, L4B 1J8 on May 26, 2020, at 10:30 a.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2018; - 2. to elect directors of the Corporation for the ensuing year; - 3. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; - 4. to consider and if thought appropriate, approve, with or without variation, a special resolution substantially in the form set out under the accompanying management information circular under the heading "Matters Requiring Shareholder Approval Reduction of Stated Capital", authorizing a reduction of the stated capital of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares, respectively; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.
+- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2019; - 2. to elect directors of the Corporation for the ensuing year; - 3. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; - 4. to consider and, if thought advisable, approve an ordinary resolution to permit the board of directors, in its sole discretion, to authorize the Corporation to sell an aggregate of 112,668 Series 4 Class A preferred shares (the "Hubba Shares") of Hubba Inc. ("Hubba") held by it to Skunkworks Investment Corporation (the "Sale Transaction"), a related party of the Corporation, with such approval to be on a "majority of the minority" basis pursuant to Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions ("MI 61-101"), as further described in the accompanying Circular; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.

-The accompanying management information circular dated April 26, 2019 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
-Only Shareholders of record at the close of business on April 15, 2019 are entitled to receive notice of and to vote at the Meeting.
+The accompanying management information circular dated April 15, 2020 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
+Only Shareholders of record at the close of business on April 9, 2020 are entitled to receive notice of and to vote at the Meeting.

 If you are unable to attend the Meeting in person, and wish to be represented by proxy, please complete, sign, date and return the accompanying form of proxy, or other appropriate form of proxy, in the enclosed self-addressed envelope provided in accordance with the instructions set forth in the accompanying Circular and form of proxy.
 Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, AST Trust Company (Canada), P.O.
 Box 721, Agincourt, Ontario, M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-368-2502 or toll-free in Canada and United States to 1-866-781-3111 or scan and email to proxyvote@astfinancial.com by not later than 5:00 p.m.
-(Toronto time) on Friday, June 7th, 2019 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, and holidays) before the time of the adjourned Meeting).
+(Toronto time) on Friday, May 22, 2020 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, and holidays) before the time of the adjourned Meeting).
 Alternatively, a proxy may be deposited with the secretary of CSOC before or at the Meeting.
 A person appointed as proxy holder need not be a Shareholder.